Aliafify/site-gift/README.md

- this project looks like a game you answer questions true or false then you get gifts according to your answers , you can use this web app to mesure personality according to answers or for tests . change questions and answers according to the porpuse you need it . questions in db.json file in data directory. gifts in cadeau.json file in data directory.
+this project looks like a game you answer questions true or false then you get gifts according to your answers , you can use this web app to measure personality according to answers or for tests . change questions and answers according to the propose you need it . questions in db.json file in data directory. gifts in cadeau.json file in data directory.

 ## Available Scripts